 • Don’t forget that icy conditions from the Farmers’ Almanac can also lead to ice dams on your roof.
 If your roof becomes too warm in the winter, the ice will melt off the roof and trickle down into the gutters, forming ice dams.
 These become incredibly heavy and can easily damage your roof over time.
 The flip-flopping winter weather will lead to an Oreo effect, where snow will melt and turn to ice with more snow piling on top.
 This essentially creates an ice-and-snow sandwich on your roof, much like an Oreo cookie, except it’s not a fun treat for anyone.

-This winter is around the corner and with supply and demand issues with products 6-22 weeks out, you need to ACT NOW!
-Don’t have your home feel like a “Season of Shivers” according to the winter forecast-stay out of the cold!
+This winter is around the corner, and with cold weather coming along with increased energy rates, you need to ACT NOW!
+Don’t let your home feel drafty and uncomfortable–stay out of the cold!

 Fall is the time to get your home winter-ready.
 Waiting until the dead of winter to upgrade your exterior will have you losing out on maximum energy-saving and comfort benefits.
-Not to mention, natural gas prices going up along with electricity costs can take a bite out of your bank account.
-Contact us now to get a free quote and get your home winter ready
+Not to mention, increased energy rates can take a bite out of your bank account.
+Contact us now to get a free quote and get your home winter ready.[/fusion_text][/fusion_builder_column][/fusion_builder_row][/fusion_builder_container]